sh1boot/sh1boot.github.io/_posts/2024-01-24-what-ive-learned-so-far-about-web-stuff.md

 </svg>
 That looks a lot like it could use a nested loop, but I can't figure out how to add two variables together, so I couldn't make it work that way.

+Is it really worth it, trying to generate an SVG file from source, programmatically, rather than just using some kind of editor?

+Well, no, probably not but I did it anyway.
+I change my mind so often that as a project grows it gets progressively more tedious to re-arrange all the components and update the individual elements.
+Something CSS is meant to simplify.

+So onwards I grind...

 ### Iterating over strings, instead
 While arithmetic is painful, you can convert simple ASCII plans for a diagram